 We have been home now for over a week, leaving for only food and long walks around our neighborhood.
 Luckily, I am here with my partner, soon to be my husband.
-We compliment each other well and usually do not get on each other’s nerves.
+We complement each other well and usually do not get on each other’s nerves.
 But I am anxious to get back to my more active life.
 I have been asking myself, what do I want to focus on with all this time on my hands?
-I’ve decided to resurrect this blog, which I used to write in more frequently, and to read more.
+I’ve decided to resurrect this blog, which I used to write in more frequently and to read more.
 I’ve also decided to watch less news.

 As someone close to retirement, and living mostly off my savings, I’ve experienced significant stress as I’ve watched my IRA and investment portfolio decline significantly.
 The money I expected to live off of for the rest of my life seems to be evaporating before my eyes.
-That said, I have enough of my savings out of the markets that I am not worried for the short term but could have longer term problems.
+That said, I have enough of my savings out of the markets that I am not worried about the short term but could have long term problems.

 I think that isolation is more pronounced for men or women who live alone.
-Straight or LGBTQ may not matter when the world seems to be going though significant disruption and we have nothing but our own thoughts to counteract the barrage of bad news.
+Straight or LGBTQ may not matter when the world seems to be going through significant disruption and we have nothing but our own thoughts to counteract the barrage of bad news.
 My partner reminds me regularly not to be so dark about the future.
-Our silliness and laughter amid the chao of the world around us brings up my spirits and lightens my stress.
+Our silliness and laughter amid the chaos of the world around us brings up my spirits and lightens my stress.